As a new year begins, there will be a lot of businesses looking to the future and thinking about how they can step up their marketing efforts in 2022.

 Sometimes this is the result of an unwillingness to rock the boat and attract ‘negative’ attention.
-In other instances, businesses have a deadline to generate content and don’t have time to get a conclusive answer from executives about what their opinion is, preferring instead to collate the thoughts of others and ‘present a balanced view’.
+In other instances, companies have a deadline to generate content and don’t have time to get a conclusive answer from executives about what their opinion is, preferring instead to collate the thoughts of others and ‘present a balanced view’.

 Why does it matter what you think?